datastax/labs/README.md

 ## Components

-### DataStax Early Adopter Release

-Refer to the [dse-early-adopter-release](dse-early-adopter-release) directory.

-### DataStax Kubernetes Operator

-Refer to the [dse-k8s-operator](dse-k8s-operator) directory.

 ### DataStax Kafka Connector CDC Source

 Refer to the [kafka-connector-cdc](kafka-connector-cdc) directory.

+## Graduated Labs Components

+The following labs components have been promoted to GA and are no longer here:

+- DataStax Early Adopter Release
+- DataStax Kubernetes Operator
-### DataStax Graph Labs
+- DataStax Graph Labs

-This folder is deprecated as we are folding the graph labs code into the DSE Early Adopter Release directory.
-Refer to the [dsgraph](dsgraph) directory.

 ## Support